 There are people who can tolerate eating large amounts of carbohydrates on a daily basis.
 However, there are also people who can't.
 These people have a low tolerance for carbohydrates, and if they eat large quantities of them, they develop metabolic disorders like insulin resistance and diabetes.

 If you can eat large amounts of carbohydrates without developing any metabolic issues, go for it.
-But humans can get by without eating carbs and continue to maintain perfect health, because the brain and other body systems can use ketone bodies from fatty acids for fuel, if no carbohydrates are eaten.
+But humans can get by without eating carbs and continue to maintain perfect health, because the brain and other body systems can use ketone bodies from fatty acids for fuel when carbohydrate intake is low.

 And here's an interesting fact: Dietitans rely heavily on the Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)(2005) in providing nutritional advice.
 But even this publication says on page 275: